k-arakane/MiniDrop/bash/README.txt

 This tutorial requires a computational environment with the following tools
 installed:

-* samtools
+* samtools: 1.6
-* Picard
+* Picard: 2.20.4
-* Dropseq Tools
+* Dropseq Tools: 2.5.1
-* STAR
+* STAR: 2.7.11b

+The versions listed above were used during development and testing.

-It is recommended to use miniconda to manage the installation of these tools:
+It is recommended to use miniconda to manage the installation of these tools.

-$ conda install samtools
+You can create a conda environment and install the required tools using the provided environment.yaml file:

-$ conda install picard
+$ conda env create -f environment.yaml
-$ conda install dropseq_tools
+$ conda activate minidrop

+During our tests, pinning the OpenJDK version to 11 helped avoid compatibility issues between Dropseq Tools and Picard:

-$ conda install star
+$ conda install openjdk=11  # if not already installed

 You will also need to prepare the following input files: